Centre for Population analysis of the Provisional mortality statistics from the Australian Bureau of Statistics (ABS)

 Reference period: -

-Compared with the 2015–19 average, there have been slightly more doctor certified deaths in 2021 for males and females aged over 65 years (an increase of 9.7 and 7.0 per cent respectively) (Chart 2).
+Compared with the 2015-19 average, there have been slightly more cumulative doctor certified deaths between January and November 2020 for males aged over 65 years (an increase of 1.8 per cent) (Chart 2).

-Cumulative doctor certified deaths due to influenza and pneumonia in 2021 were 23.3 per cent lower than the 2015–19 average, while doctor certified deaths due to dementia and diabetes in 2021 were 18.4 and 11.6 per cent higher respectively than the 2015–19 average (Chart 4).
+Cumulative doctor certified deaths due to influenza and pneumonia between January and November 2020 were 37.0 per cent lower compared with the 2015 19 average over the same period, while doctor certified deaths due to dementia between January and November 2020 were 6.4 per cent higher compared with the 2015 19 average over the same period (Chart 4).

-Provisional data in this release only includes doctor-certified deaths, and therefore not comparable with the annual Deaths and Causes of Death data released by the ABS, which also include coroner‑certified deaths.
-Each year just over 10 per cent of deaths in Australia are certified by a coroner.
-These include reportable deaths including suicides, drug overdoses and assaults.
+Provisional data in this release only include doctor-certified deaths, and are therefore not comparable with the annual Deaths and Causes of Death data releases (which also include coroner‑certified deaths).